NethServer/nethserver-httpd/README.rst

   includes ``conf.d/default-virtualhost.inc``.
   Normally a package shouldn't add a fragment to it.

+* ``etc/httpd/conf.d/welcome.conf``: configures the "Welcome" page if there is no default index page for the root URL

 * ``httpd/vhost``: everything inside will be included in ``default-virtualhost.inc``.
   *DO NOT USE*, it's here only for backward compatibility